 700/900 Quick Steer Roll Correction

-5/15/20 - We are having a large production batch of these made and we are currently back-ordered.
-We expect to have inventory early July.
+7/11/ 20 - We are having a large production batch of these made and we are currently back-ordered.
+The production run has gone through casting and is currently being machined.
+We are expecting to have inventory early August.

 - One piece cast 4140 Heat Treated Alloy Steel

 - Utilizes factory ball joints and tie rods.

 - Fixes suspension geometry issues caused from lowering without adding excessive single shear loads

 - Adjustable Ackermann

 Quick Steer Roll Correction's purpose is to correct the front suspension geometry issues that result from lowering the car.
 Suspension systems have an "imaginary" point called a roll center (RC), the roll center is the point at which the cars suspension system pivots around.
 The location and height of the roll center are very important to how the car handles and accelerates out of corners.
 The height of the center of gravity (CG) of a car and the height of the roll center have a relationship that can be described as a lever arm.
 The longer the lever arm the more force the chassis will be subjected to while cornering.
 When the front of a 700/900 or any car is lowered the roll center moves below the ground.
 This increases the distance between the CG and RC, in effect, it increases the lever arm length and therefore increases the amount of body roll the car is subjected to.
 The front suspension has a separate roll center from the rear suspension.
 The rear suspension in a solid axle car has a geometry where the roll center height changes very little when the car's ride height is lowered.
 This leaves the rear RC high and the front RC low.
 If one to draw a line between the two roll center heights you would see there is an angle.
 The angle can be described as the roll axis inclination angle.
 The steeper this angle the harder it is to put the power down on corner exit.
 There are many other things that roll center height dictates but adjusting the front RC will affect how the back of the car works as well.